 The Ideal Power and Action Combination for Crappie Fishing

-When choosing a crappie rod, the action is only half of the equation.
+The action is only half of the equation when choosing a crappie rod.
 Rod power also affects the characteristics of a rod, and it shouldn’t be overlooked when selecting a crappie outfit.

 Rod power refers to how much force is required to bend the rod according to its action rating.
 The lighter the rod, the less pressure it takes to bend and vice versa.

 Heavier rods are typically the tools of saltwater anglers targeting large gamefish when you need a powerful hookset and tackle that’s going to withstand an aggressive strike from a predatory fish.

 Bringing that kind of tackle crappie fishing is like carrying a gun to a knife fight.
 If you can manage to feel the faint bite of a crappie, you’ll rip the hook clean from its mouth on every hookset.

 Lighter power rods provide the sensitivity and finesse crappie fishing requires.
 The trade-off with lighter rods is they don’t cast quite as far as heavier ones, but it’s something most crappie anglers can live with.

 With lighter rods, anglers can also consider using a rod with faster action, which offers the greatest sensitivity for a crappie angler.
 The most popular outfits for crappie anglers are a light rod with moderate to moderate-fast action or ultralight rods with fast action.